carpentries-incubator/medical-image-processing/episodes/mri.md

 #### Common MRI File Formats

-To understand common file formats please review the table on neuroimaging file formats [here](https://carpentries-incubator.github.io/SDC-BIDS-IntroMRI/instructor/scanner-to-computer.html#neuroimaging-file-formats-1)
+To understand common file formats please review the table on neuroimaging file formats [here.](https://carpentries-incubator.github.io/SDC-BIDS-IntroMRI/instructor/scanner-to-computer.html#neuroimaging-file-formats-1)
-To get more information than that table we have included links to documentation websites:
+To get even more information than that table we have included links to documentation websites:

 | Format Name |  More info|
 | ----------- |-----------|